 WHERE: Neal S. Blaisdell Exhibition Hall and Arena, 777 Ward Avenue

-COST: $5; children six and under free; look for $1.00-off coupons at First Hawaiian Bank's O‘ahu branches, starting in mid-August (while supplies last)
+COST: $6; children six and under free; look for $1-off coupons at First Hawaiian Bank's O‘ahu branches, starting in mid-August (while supplies last).

 Save the date

 When attendees explore the aisles at this year’s Made in Hawai‘i Festival presented by First Hawaiian Bank, they will discover more than 50 exhibitors that are new to the festival this year, or are returning after an absence from this annual event.
-This premier showcase of locally crafted, manufactured and grown products from more than 400 vendors comes to the Neal S. Blaisdell Exhibition Hall and Arena on Friday, August 21 through Sunday August 23.
-Hours are 10 a.m. to 9 p.m. on Friday and Saturday; 10 a.m. to 5 p.m. on Sunday.
-Admission is $5 per person, with free admission for children age six and under.
-Look for $1 off admission coupons at all First Hawaiian Bank branches on O‘ahu, starting in mid-August, while supplies last.
+This premier showcase of locally crafted, manufactured and grown products from more than 400 vendors comes to the Neal S. Blaisdell Exhibition Hall and Arena.
+Admission is $6 per person, with free admission for children age six and under.
+Look for $1-off admission coupons at all First Hawaiian Bank branches on O‘ahu, starting in mid-August, while supplies last.